Lutheran sacraments: Holy Baptism

 The Sacrament of Holy Baptism is the sacrament by which one is initiated into the Christian faith.
-Lutherans teach that at baptism, people receive regeneration and God's promise of salvation.
+In practice, a person being baptized may be wholly or partly immersed in water, water may be poured over their head, or a few drops may be sprinkled on their head.
+Lutherans teach that at baptism, people receive regeneration, the forgiveness of sins, and God's promise of salvation.
 At the same time, they receive the faith they need to be open to God's grace.
 Lutherans baptize by sprinkling or pouring water on the head of the person (or infant) as the Trinitarian formula is spoken.
 Lutherans teach baptism to be necessary, but not absolutely necessary, for salvation.
 That means that although baptism is indeed necessary for salvation, it is, as Luther said, contempt for the sacraments that condemns, not lack of the sacraments.
 Therefore, one is not denied salvation merely because one may have never had the opportunity to be baptized.
-This is what is meant by saying that baptism is necessary—but not absolutely necessary—to salvation.
+This is what is meant by saying that baptism is necessary - but not absolutely necessary - to salvation.
 Martin Luther discussed baptism in detail in his 1520 work called On the Babylonian Captivity of the Church.

 Holy Eucharist

-The Sacrament of the Eucharist (also called the Sacrament of the Altar, the Mass, the Lord's Supper, the Lord's Table, (Holy) Communion, the Breaking of the Bread, and the Blessed Sacrament) is where communicants eat and drink the true Body and Blood of Christ Himself, "in, with and under the forms" of the consecrated bread and wine.
+The Sacrament of the Eucharist is also called the Sacrament of the Altar, the Mass, the Lord's Supper, the Lord's Table, (Holy) Communion, the Breaking of the Bread, and the Blessed Sacrament.
+In practice, communicants eat bread and drink wine as the true Body and Blood of Christ Himself, "in, with and under the forms" of the consecrated bread and wine.
 This Eucharistic theology is known as the Sacramental Union.
 (It has been called "consubstantiation", but most Lutheran theologians reject the use of this term, as it creates confusion with an earlier doctrine of the same name.)

 Holy Absolution

 The third sacrament of the Lutheran Churches is Penance (confession), as explicated in the Large Catechism, Book of Concord and Apology of the Augsburg Confession.
+The Sacrament has two forms: